projectacrn/acrn-hypervisor/doc/developer-guides/hld/virtio-blk.rst

       -s 9,virtio-blk,/root/test.img

 #.
-Launch UOS, you can find ``/dev/vdx`` in UOS.
+Launch User VM, you can find ``/dev/vdx`` in User VM.

    The ``x`` in ``/dev/vdx`` is related to the slot number used.
 If If you start DM with two virtio-blks, and the slot numbers are 9 and 10, then, the device with slot 9 will be recognized as ``/dev/vda``, and the device with slot 10 will be ``/dev/vdb``

 #.
-Mount ``/dev/vdx`` to a folder in the UOS, and then you can access it.
+Mount ``/dev/vdx`` to a folder in the User VM, and then you can access it.

-Successful booting of the User OS verifies the correctness of the device.
+Successful booting of the User VM verifies the correctness of the device.